marcllort/Car_Rental_Monorepo/k8/README.md

 ## Deployments
 - apigw-deployment: Retrieves the apigw image, and starts X amounts of replicas, with the proper environment variables.
 The firebase-config JSON is retrieved as a secret.
+- legal-deployment:  Retrieves the legal image, and starts X amounts of replicas, without any environment variables.
+No need for a service, as it connects to the other services using RabbitMQ.

 ## Services
 - apigw-service: NodePort.
 Sets the port to connect to if another service wants to connect to the apigw-deployment.
+- rabbitmq-service: Two services an internal clusterIP, and an external LoadBalancer, so all the microservices can connect using the dns name: `rabbitmq`.
+  This loadBalancer points to the internal RabbitMQ ClusterIP service, which points to the RabbitMQ deployment.

 ## Ingress
 - ingress-service: Configuration of the nginx ingress.
 Uses the TLS secret to decrypt the incoming requests.

+## RBAC
+- rabbitmq-rbac: Is a method of regulating access to computer or network resources based on the roles of individual users within your organization.

+## ConfigMaps
+- rabbitmq-configmap: Useful to set up some environment variables to be later used by the deployment.

+## Stateful Set
+- rabbitmq-stateful-set: StatefulSets represent a set of Pods with unique, persistent identities and stable hostnames that GKE maintains regardless of where they are scheduled.
+  Once created, the StatefulSet ensures that the desired number of Pods are running and available at all times.
+Useful in case a RabbitMQ pod fails.

 ## Troubleshooting
 Problems with TLS: